citrusvanilla/surferdetection/README.md

 ![Surfer Detection Example](http://i.imgur.com/QaWJIU3.jpg?1)

-This project contains a Convolutional Neural Network framework for detecting surfers, built in Python 2 that utilizes Google's Tensorflow.
-For adherents of Google's awesome [Tensorflow](http://tensorflow.org) project, you recognize the structure of this project follows closely the Deep CNN tutorial found [here](https://www.tensorflow.org/tutorials/deep_cnn/).
+This project contains a Convolutional Neural Network framework for detecting surfers, built in Python 2 using Google's Tensorflow.
+You can follow Google's awesome [Tensorflow](http://tensorflow.org) project, by referencing the Deep CNN tutorial found [here](https://www.tensorflow.org/tutorials/deep_cnn/).

-The model contained herein is trained on scenes from one of the 150 cameras from [Surfline](http://surfline.com)- specifically, the [Manasquan Inlet](http://www.surfline.com/surf-report/manasquan-inlet-mid-atlantic_4278/) camera from Manasquan, New Jersey.
+The model contained here is trained on scenes from one of the 150 cameras from [Surfline](http://surfline.com)- specifically, the [Manasquan Inlet](http://www.surfline.com/surf-report/manasquan-inlet-mid-atlantic_4278/) camera from Manasquan, New Jersey.
 You can view the results of a fully-trained surfer detector on a full day's worth of scenes at [Vimeo](https://vimeo.com/citrusvanilla/surferdetection).
 Password is 'rockrockrockrockawaybeach'.